 Amongst other cases, Koye is also currently instructed in:

 Koye has experience of advising on, and acting in wet shipping cases.
 Most recently, he was instructed in The Atlantik Confidence EWHC 2412 (Admiralty), a landmark case in the Admiralty Court regarding the breaking of limits under the Limitation Convention 1976 (as amended in 1996).
 It is the first case in which an English Court has determined that a person was barred from relying on the limits provided by the Convention, in this case, on account of having deliberately sunk its own vessel.
 He was led by Robert Thomas QC and Thomas Macey-Dare QC.

-He also recently acted for cargo interests (led by John Passmore QC) in respect of an application by owners to sell cargo on board a vessel, in the absence of security for a general average contribution.
+In addition, he was instructed in general average claims representing cargo interests (led by John Passmore QC) in respect of an application by owners to sell cargo on board a vessel, in the absence of security for a general average contribution.

 Koye also has experience of collision and salvage disputes.
 He has recently drafted collision statements of case, and advised on apportionment and the application of the "egg shell skull" rule in the context of collisions.